 What are probiotics?

-Probiotics are living microorganisms that can help create balance in your tummy.
-They contain many kinds of microorganisms, including Lactobacillus, Bifidobacterium, and Saccharomyces boulardii (1,2) that help eliminate bad bacteria to prevent infections.
+Probiotics are live microorganisms (beneficial bacteria) that are intended to have health benefits when consumed or applied to the body.
+They contain various strains of bacteria and microorganisms, including Lactobacillus, Bifidobacterium, and Saccharomyces boulardii (1,2) that help eliminate bad bacteria to prevent infections.

 The best probiotic for gut health

-So, what is the best gut health supplement?
+So, what is the best health supplement that supports your gut and overall health in general?
 It would be good to remember that the best thing you can do for your gut health isn’t to depend on just a single strain of probiotics, but several.

 Experts suggest choosing probiotic products that have at least 1 billion colony forming units and contain strains like Lactobacillus, Bifidobacterium or Saccharomyces boulardii (4).